shadreza/Postrify/README.md

 -   Login -> guest [if the user is logged in should not be able to go to this route]
 -   Register -> guest [if the user is logged in should not be able to go to this route]

+#### 19. adding remember me functionality

+-   the remember me checkbox was added to the login form
+-   the functionality for the remember me token was done in the LoginController